Web8080/AI_Architecture_for_Humanoid_Robot_Assistant/docs/guides/STUDY_GUIDE_PHASE1.md

 # Steps:
 1. Collect 100 sample robot commands (or use public dataset)
 2. Label them with intents (navigate, fetch, greeting, etc.)
-3. Fine-tune BERT on your data
+3. Fine-tune BERT on  data
 4. Convert to ONNX
 5. Build FastAPI endpoint
 6. Test with Docker